-With membership drawn from the EY Americas leadership, the service lines and the member firms that make up the Americas Area, the Americas Ethics Oversight Board (AEOB) assists in striving to create an environment that encourages all personnel to act responsibly, including reporting misconduct without fear of retaliation.
-The AEOB, in conjunction with the Regions in the Americas, evaluates the findings of investigations and disciplinary actions taken by EY Americas member firms involving alleged or actual violations of the EY Global Code of Conduct or other ethical standards applicable to the member firms of EY Americas and their partners and employees for fair and consistent enforcement and imposition of consequences for violations thereof.
+With membership drawn from the EY Americas leadership, the service lines and the member firms that make up the Americas Area, the Americas Ethics Oversight Board (AEOB) strives to create an environment that encourages all personnel to act responsibly, including reporting potential misconduct without fear of retaliation.
+The AEOB, in conjunction with the Regions in the Americas, also evaluates the findings of investigations and disciplinary actions taken by the Americas member firms involving alleged or actual violations of the EY Global Code of Conduct or other ethical standards applicable to the member firms of Americas, and their partners and employees for fair and consistent enforcement and imposition of consequences for violations thereof.